holy-unblocker/website2/README.md

 ## <img src="docs/acc.gif" alt="Account System" height="80px">

-- first account created will be given admin for convenience
+The first account created will be given admin for convenience.

-## how to format your SVGs
+## SVG formatting guide

 im writing this here because I look crazy for updating like 30 svgs in one commit